 It's a good idea to do a risk assessment in advance of your event.
 You can find more information and templates online, and you can follow these links to health-focused websites that provide guidance on risk assessments: Cancer Research UK or Resource Centre UK.
+EventBrite has put together a risk assessment guide for public events in the context of COVID-19.
 These sites cover the reasons to do risk assessments, as well as what they are and what they entail.
 They also include template grids that you can use to do a methodical assessment.
 These can help to go through the steps of asking questions and writing down answers, so you know what to expect, how to avoid problems relating to aspects such as safety and laws, and prepare for anything that could go wrong.